Municipal Ground: History

 The ground was approximately 170 yards by 160 yards in shape.
 This rectangular shape and size of the field was unique among cricket grounds in Alton, with The Butts (triangular) and Anstey Park (1950s) (much larger open parkland and two pitches).
 The current home of Alton Cricket Club at Jubilee Playing Fields was completed in 1977 (incorporating three cricket pitches).

 The Municipal Ground was home to Courage (Alton) Cricket Club, renamed Bass (Alton) Cricket Club in 1979, until the club folded in the 1990s.
 Alton Town Football Club played at the ground after they merged in the 1990s with the incumbent Bass Alton FC (the successors to Courage & Company (Alton) FC).
 Alton Town Football Club moved back to their original ground in Anstey Lane at the end of 2015 when the Municipal Ground was redeveloped.

 The Municipal Ground was also home to tennis and bowls clubs.

 The bowls club was founded in the 1950s by a number of Courage employees.
 Originally games were played at the back of Swathmore House in Alton High Street before a bowling green was laid at the Municipal Ground, around the end of the 1950s.
 The Bowls club was relocated when the ground was redeveloped to a new facility at Chawton Park Road, Alton.

 Tennis was played at the Municipal Ground until 1994 when the Bass Sports Tennis Club moved to a new site near the Alton Sports Centre at Chawton Park Road and was renamed Alton Tennis Club.

 The Municipal Ground represented the main sports facility in the town until the council acquired Anstey Manor and its land in 1946, in turn selling the manor house and 11 acres to the Alton Convent, to be turned into a school.
 The rest of the land was used to create Anstey Park for sports and recreational purposes, including cricket, rugby, football and the building of a town lido.

-Anstey Park became home to Alton Cricket Club and Alton Town Football Club creating a local and keenly contested rivalry between the "Townsmen" and the "Brewers" at senior county league level between neighbors separated only by a few 100 yards and Anstey Road.
+Anstey Park became home to Alton Cricket Club and Alton Town Football Club creating a local rivalry between the "Townsmen" and the "Brewers" at senior county league level, often between neighbors.